 CSO Abatement Program includes County-led and opportunistic partnership CSO Abatement Projects under the guidance of the Interim Corrective Measures Plan (ICMP).
 The County will focus on partnering with other entities to maximize its capital investment to provide the greatest CSO reduction with the funds.
-The projects will be both Green and Grey Infrastructure, the primarily focus on the highest discharging CSOs. (\$1,500,000)
+The projects will be both Green and Grey Infrastructure, the primary focus on the highest discharging CSOs. (\$1,500,000 in debt for construction)

-In 2028 we plan to spend \$ 2,050,000 (in cash) and \$3,500,000 (in debt) for engineering and construction on the following scope:
+In 2028 we plan to spend \$ 2,050,000 Cash and \$3,500,000 Debt (Total \$5,550,000) for engineering and construction on the following scope: